dannelini/camerakit-web-w-recordfeature/README.md

 - Based on Vincent Trastour's Camera Kit tutorial: [Watch on YouTube](https://www.youtube.com/watch?v=ZQM9Ua_JKMY)
 - Built with [Snap Camera Kit](https://kit.snapchat.com/camera-kit)
 - Uses [FFmpeg.wasm](https://github.com/ffmpegwasm/ffmpeg.wasm)

+## ⚠️ Important Note About Dependencies

+This project requires specific dependency versions to function correctly.
+Please:

+- Do not delete `node_modules` manually
+- Do not modify `package-lock.json`
+- Use the existing `node_modules` as is
+- Use `npm ci` instead of `npm install` because:
+  - It's faster and more reliable
+  - It ensures exact versions from package-lock.json
+  - It removes node_modules before installing
+  - It won't update package.json or package-lock.json

+The Camera Kit integration is sensitive to dependency versions.
+Modifying these may break the functionality.

 ---